Email signatures are great when they:

 - Include the company website link

-- Include your position
+- Include your position and city/country where you are based

 Use the complete "long signature" when sending a new email to a client.